A resource theory of entanglement with a unique multipartite maximally entangled state

 The wide applicability of the formulation of entanglement theory as a resource theory has motivated an active line of work \cite{reviewresource} that studies different quantum effects from this point of view such as coherence \cite{coherence}, reference frame alignment \cite{frameness}, thermodynamics \cite{thermodynamics}, non-locality \cite{nonlocality} or steering \cite{steering}.
 The main question a resource theory addresses is to order the set of states and provide means to quantify their nature as a resource.
-The so-called free operations play a crucial role in this task.
-This is a subset of transformations, which the physical setting dictates can be implemented at no cost.
+The so-called free operations are crucial to this task.
+This is a subset of transformations, which the given scenario dictates can be implemented at no cost.
 Thus, all states that can be prepared with these operations are free states.
-On the other hand, non-free states acquire the status of a resource: granted such states, the limitations of the corresponding scenario might be overcome.
+Conversely, non-free states acquire the status of a resource: granted such states, the limitations of the corresponding scenario might be overcome.
 Moreover, the concept of free operations allows an order relation to be defined.
 If a state $\rho$ can be transformed into $\sigma$ by some free operation, then $\rho$ cannot be less resourceful than $\sigma$ since any task achievable by $\sigma$ is also achievable by $\rho$ as the corresponding transformation can be freely implemented.
-However, this is not necessarily true the other way around.
+However, the converse is not necessarily true.
 Furthermore, one can introduce resource quantifiers as functionals that preserve this order.